openshift/appliance/README.md

 * RecoveryISO - the base ISO with an embedded recovery ignition

 ### Appliance Assets (pkg/asset/appliance/)
-* BaseDiskImage - a CoreOS qcow2 disk image used as a base for the appliance disk image
+* BaseDiskImage - a CoreOS raw disk image used as a base for the appliance disk image
 * ApplianceDiskImage - the output disk image of the builder

 ### Ignition Assets (pkg/asset/ignition/)